ISGNeuroTeam/DTCD-ExtensionCommonPrimitives/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/ISGNeuroTeam/DTCD-LogSystem/tags).

+Also you can see the [CHANGELOG](CHANGELOG.md) file.

 ## Authors